 (6) Every effort shall be made to ensure that appointed members represent the cultural diversity of the state.

 (7) All members shall have demonstrable expertise in, or experience with, substance use disorders or mental health services in Rhode Island.
-In addition, the directors or their designees of the departments of children, youth and families; corrections; education; health; human services; behavioral healthcare, developmental disabilities and hospitals; the division of elderly affairs; the attorney general or designee, and the executive director of the Rhode Island justice commission shall serve as ex officio and without a vote as members of the council.
+In addition, the directors or their designees of the departments of children, youth and families; corrections; education; health; human services; behavioral healthcare, developmental disabilities and hospitals; the office of healthy aging; the attorney general, or designee, and the executive director of the Rhode Island justice commission shall serve as ex officio and without a vote as members of the council.

 (b) Any vacancy that may occur in the council shall be filled in the same manner as the original appointments.